chimplie/the-love-geometry/php/README.md

 Much better!

-To complete this assignment you should serve an HTML page with a form consisting a text area field for a love story and a submit button.
-Once pressed we want you to render a page with love representation tables which corresponds to a written love story.

-You can use AJAX requests or reload the page with the submitted GET or POST parameters.
-It's completely up to you.

-In case of a wrong input you should show corresponding errors.

 To have all possible credits you also have to introduce `mutually` keyword to the love language parser.

 ### Completion Checklist

 - [ ] Create a web page with a text area for a love story and a submit button.
 - [ ] Render love representation tables for a submitted story.
 - [ ] Document your solution in the `README.md`.
+- [ ] Add or update the code in the Jupyter notebook to test your solution or update the web UI.

 ### Excellent Mark Checklist